greenwoodad/nmrsync/README.md

 * `/nmr folder?`: Set this to 'y' for the default /(user)/nmr/(data set)/(expt #) data organization on the remote computer.
 Set it to 'n' for data organized as /(user)/(data set)/(expt #)

-* `RemoteDataPath`: Full path containing NMR data on the remote comupter.
+* `RemoteDataPath`: Full path containing NMR data on the remote computer.
 Topspin/ICON-NMR usernames should be found in this folder.
 Use full path!

 * `LocalDataPath`: Full path on local computer to transfer the data to.
 Use full path!